 Welcome to ARENA, the Australian Renewable Energy Agency.

-Our purpose is to accelerate Australia’s shift affordable and reliable renewable energy.
+Our purpose is to accelerate Australia’s shift to affordable reliable renewable energy.

 Our role is to support the development of local renewable energy technology by helping bring the best ideas to life.